imklubb/imklubb-Archipelago-Games/worlds/tazwanted/docs/setup_en.md

 - The Hindenbird shows your remaining goal while you are standing in Tazland.
 - Bonus games need their unlock, whatever your sandwich count says.
 - Phone booths refuse you until the matching costume arrives.
+- To keep you out of the Hindenbird after doing Disco Volcano in Open Mode, the game intentionally brings you back to Disco Volcano.
+To leave, simply exit via the menu.